Appearance

 check_dependencies:

-description: "Checks if record has dependencies"
+description: "Checks if a record has dependencies"

 inputs: